Occoquan in Prince William County, Virginia — The American South (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: Bridges & Viaducts • Colonial Era • Roads & Vehicles • Waterways & Vessels.
 In addition, it is included in the Virginia, Historic Occoquan series list.
 A significant historical year for this entry is 1800.

 Location.
 38° 41.149′ N, 77° 15.761′ W. Marker is in Occoquan, Virginia, in Prince William County.
-Marker is on Mill Street, on the right when traveling west.
+It is on Mill Street, on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Occoquan VA 22125, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Historic Occoquan (a few steps from this marker); The Dogue Indians (a few steps from this marker); Town of Occoquan (within shouting distance of this marker); a different marker also named Historic Occoquan (within shouting distance of this marker); Gearwheel Assembly (within shouting distance of this marker); a different marker also named Historic Occoquan (within shouting distance of this marker); Occoquan (within shouting distance of this marker); Ellicott’s Mill (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Historic Occoquan (a few steps from this marker); The Dogue Indians (a few steps from this marker); Town of Occoquan (within shouting distance of this marker); a different marker also named Historic Occoquan (within shouting distance of this marker); Gearwheel Assembly (within shouting distance of this marker); a different marker also named Historic Occoquan (within shouting distance of this marker); Occoquan (within shouting distance of this marker); Ellicotts Mill (within shouting distance of this marker).
 Touch for a list and map of all markers in Occoquan.

 More about this marker.
 Marker is located at the end of Mill Street, along a footpath leading to the footbridge.